 Procrastination is caused by anxiety…and procrastination causes anxiety.
 It’s a cycle, a filthy trick.

 I feel like end of summer does this to almost everyone: you take a vacation, go to too many barbecues, stay up late too many nights, and then before you know it, you’re completely thrown off and behind on your creative work, and this is especially/doubly true if you need to set your own deadlines and be self-motivated.
 If you have kids, they go back to school, and you’re suddenly thrown into a new, intense schedule built around drop offs and lunches and pickups.

-But whether you’ve been off your rhythm for a couple weeks or…years…there are a few things you can do to try to regain control of your time and focus.
+But whether you’ve been off your rhythm for a couple weeks or…years…there are a few things you can do to try to regain your focus and control of your time.

 When you’ve got a tidal wave of undone stuff bearing down on you, you may feel helpless and overwhelmed.
 You may feel like there’s nothing good in your life, like you’re worthless.
 That feeling is contributing to the problem.